 The University of Michigan (U-M), Environment, Health & Safety (EHS), Incident Response Team (IRT) will assist you in spill clean-up or verify your internal clean-up is adequate to ensure that the potential of personal exposure and environmental contamination are controlled.

 The EHS IRT is on‐call 24 hours a day to coordinate the cleanup of accidental spills and releases of chemical, radioactive, and biological materials.
-The EHS IRT also provides technical support the U-M Health System Emergency Room staff during treatment of patients who may have been exposed to hazardous materials.

 As a part of your research or other operation you MUST BE PREPARED to properly respond to a spill of the hazardous materials you use or store.
 Preparation is key – make sure you have Standard Operating Procedures (SOPs), proper equipment, and the training to understand the immediate steps to take to contain the spill, clean it up, or call in the EHS IRT to assist in the clean-up.
 To understand how to prepare for and manage a spill event you should consult the following documents for information about emergency response:

 - The Safety Data Sheets specific to the hazardous materials being used

 - Process-specific standard operating procedures you have developed for your work